westmcmillen/web-ft-06-2022/week6/day3/CryptoCharts/README.md

 ---

-CryptoCharts is a charting application that follows the trends and new of crypto major currencies.
+CryptoCharts is a charting application that follows trends and new stories of all major crypto currencies.

 <br>